Case Study · Senior Capstone, Spring 2022

 02 / Modeling

-Translating patterns into people.
+Translating patterns

 Hector emerged directly from interview patterns.
 KSU's Marietta campus - formerly Southern Polytechnic - has a significant engineering and CS student population that overlapped strongly with competitive gaming engagement.
 Local FGC participants, League players, and one internationally-competing player surfaced consistent themes: reliance on stat trackers, preference for quick-reference formats over long-form content, and frustration that in-game information was insufficient for serious learning.